 APS is joining with many community, civic, and professional groups during May to raise awareness and understanding about adult abuse and neglect through conferences, presentations, and other events.

 Learn about more events in your area at EveryonesBusiness.org, and please share them with your friends, neighbors, and colleagues.

 Last year, APS completed 69,383 investigations involving people living at home and found that 48,392 of them were victims of abuse, neglect, or exploitation.
 Self-neglect was at least one factor for most of those victims.

 “APS’ job in self-neglect situations is to connect victims with services that can help them meet their basic needs,” said Engelking.

 Often, APS clients are victims of more than one type of abuse or neglect.
 Learn more about how to recognize adult abuse, neglect or exploitation at EveryonesBusiness.org.

 State law requires anyone who suspects abuse, neglect, or exploitation to report it to the Texas Abuse Hotline at 1-800-252-5400 or online at www.TxAbuseHotline.org.

 More APS Facts and Figures

-- APS serves Texas residents 65 years or older, and those ages 18 to 64 with a disabling condition.
+- APS serves Texas residents who are 65 years or older or who are 18 to 64 and have a disability.

-- There are more than 2.8 million Texas residents who are 65 or older and almost 1.7 million people with a disability (ages 18-64).
+- There are 2.9 million Texas residents who are 65 or older and more than 1.7 million people with a disability (ages 18-64).